-- 7. The ducts shall be encased with a minimum 2,000 psi concrete with a minimum cover of 75mm (3 in) on all sides. - To prevent any displacement of the duct structure during pouring, the duct structure shall be braced down every 3m (10 ft), and the concrete shall be deflected down alongside the ducts to the bottom and up through the duct assembly. - 9.
+- 7. The ducts shall be encased with a minimum 2,000 psi concrete with a minimum cover of 75 mm (3 in) on all sides. - 8.
+To prevent any displacement of the duct structure during pouring, the duct structure shall be braced down every 3 m (10 ft), and the concrete shall be deflected down alongside the ducts to the bottom and up through the duct assembly. - 9.
 The duct bank elevations shall be arranged to slope downwards with a 2% slope towards the designation termination points in the system such that water cannot accumulate anywhere along the length of the duct bank.
 Termination points shall be equipped with a means of removing accumulated water (e.g., pump, drain). - 10.
 The ducts entering buildings, substations, or manholes shall be bell-shaped and sealed. - 11.
 When completed, the ducts shall be cleaned.
 Cleaning shall include a properly sized steel brush mandrel pulled through each duct, followed by swabbing to ensure the removal of all dirt and other debris that could damage cable insulation.
 A test piece of the largest cable to be installed in the duct bank shall be pulled through each duct to ensure no cable insulation damage will occur.
 When each duct has been proven, the ends shall be plugged. - 12.
-One continuous length of 13mm (1⁄2 in) diameter polyethylene rope shall be installed in each duct to facilitate the installation of the cables in the duct. - 13.
-Cable Chamber: - .1 Cable chamber cover shall be minimum 840 mm (33 in) in diameter - .2 Cable chamber shall be minimum 1.8m x 2.4m (6 ft x 8 ft) - .3 Cable chamber shall be provided with means of active or passive water removal. - .4 Cable chamber floor shall be sloped at 1% into a sump pit. - .5 Provide cable pulling eyes cast into the walls.
-Cable pulling eyes shall be located opposite to ductbanks entering cable chamber. - .6 Bottom of cable ductbanks entering cable chamber shall be at least 600mm (2 ft) from cable chamber floor. - .7 Cables inside cable chamber shall be properly supported by cable racks. - .8 Height of cable chamber shall be minimum 2m (78 in)
+One continuous length of 13 mm ($\frac{1}{2}$ in) diameter polyethylene rope shall be installed in each duct to facilitate the installation of the cables in the duct. - 13.
+Cable chamber: - a.
+Cable chamber cover shall be circular and shall cover an access hole with a minimum inner diameter of 815 mm (32 in). - b.
+Cable chamber cover shall be embossed with the text "U of T Electric" with a minimum text height of 50 mm (2 in). - c.
+Cable chamber cover shall have two (2) lifting pickout holes located 180 degrees apart and be spaced a minimum of 635 mm (25 in) from each other.
+Pickout hole shall have a diameter of 25 mm (1 in). - d.
+Cable chamber shall be minimum 1.8 m x 2.4 m (6 ft x 8 ft) - e.
+Cable chamber shall be provided with means of active or passive water removal. - f.
+Cable chamber floor shall be sloped at 1% into a sump pit. - g.
+Provide cable pulling eyes cast into the walls.
+Cable pulling eyes shall be located opposite to duct banks entering cable chamber. - h.
+Bottom of cable duct banks entering cable chamber shall be at least 600 mm (2 ft) from cable chamber floor.

+- i.
+Cables inside cable chamber shall be properly supported by cable racks. - j.
+Height of cable chamber shall be minimum 2 m (78 in).

-26 05 53 Identification for Electrical Systems
+26 05 53 Identification for electrical systems